Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/OPENROUTER.md

 ```
 OPENROUTER_API_KEY=your_api_key_here
-OPENROUTER_MODEL=anthropic/claude-3-haiku-20240307
+OPENROUTER_MODEL=tngtech/deepseek-r1t-chimera:free
 ```

+This project uses the `tngtech/deepseek-r1t-chimera:free` model by default, which provides good performance while being cost-effective.
 You can change the model to any model supported by OpenRouter.
 See the [list of available models](https://openrouter.ai/models).

 ## Using OpenRouter in Your Code